 - You’re in college or grad school and you don’t have a kitchen to cook in, and you either have no fridge or a very tiny fridge

 - You’re a busy professional, your fridge is empty and you use your oven for storage

 - You always find yourself on the go: you’re traveling on planes often or just never at home

 - You just don’t like to cook, but you still want to eat healthy

 - You have kids and a full time job, but still want to give your family healthy options

-I have been in most of these situations in the past!
+I have been in all of these situations in the past!
 When I was in college, I never cooked and it was really hard for me to figure out which snacks were the healthiest to eat.
 And when I traveled as a consultant post-college, I was always on the go and didn’t want to survive on airplane or airport food all the time.
 And I’m sure when I have kids, I’ll be much too busy to cook every meal, every day.For all of you who are in similar situations, here is a list of my top 20 healthy snacks (many of which are portable and packaged, but still all-natural and preservative free).
 I’ve divided them into two groups: the all-naturals, and the packaged-food-stars.
 Hope you enjoy these ideas for smart snacking!

 1 & 2.
 Apples and Bananas – these are both super portable fruits, don’t perish easily, and have 80-100 calories and 3-5g fiber each (3g for bananas, 4-5g for apples)